BramVan-Oosterhout/katacoda-scenarios/building-a-tutorial/major-steps/step07.md

 1. create the example/assets/solutions.tgz file and add to the assets in example/index.json
 1. create the example/assets/answer.pl and add to the assets in example/index.json

-The content of each of these files is available in /tmp for this course.
+The content of each of these files is available (as example-_filename_)in /tmp for this course.